Song-haJo/Fall2022_VisualProgramming/1. Calculator/ReadMe.md

 ## 2
 Start with the state that finished step 10.
 <ol start="11">
   <li>Choose an edit control, and right-click it.
-Then, in "Add variable," change to "value" for the category, change to "CInt" for the variable type, and name it as aV.</li>
+Then, in "Add variable," change to "value" for the category, change to "int" for the variable type, and name it as vA(: Value A).</li>
   <li>Do "Step 11" for each edit control.</li>
   <li>Add some code referring to the Cal2.cpp.</li>
   <li>Check if the function works well with Local Windows Debugger.</li>